 Can you believe we’re here and doing this?

-During the past four years, my husband David and I have looked at each other often and said these words.
+During the past five years, my husband David and I have looked at each other often and said these words.
 We are just ordinary folks who have spent our entire adult lives together endeavoring to follow the Lord’s leading.

 When David graduated from seminary, neither of us had an inkling of where God would lead, but we were happy to follow wherever He led us.
 It’s been a journey of many years, many moves, many different cities, and several different assignments.